 Buytendijk continues, “Work presupposes the one who directs himself toward a particular end, result, or goal that itself lies outside of the work as such.”
 In short, the man represents several steps moving outward beyond himself to accomplish a task.
 Therefore, the male persona gravitates toward accomplishment.
 This accomplishment is rooted in thinking (i.e., truth-seeking) and doing (finishing a task).
 In fact, anthropologist Margaret Mead communicates that this male drive for achievement is universal in all cultures.
 She states, “In every known human society, the male’s need for achievement can be recognized.”

 Buytendijk then goes on to describe the feminine persona, “Care, which is feminine in character, does not manifest a line of procedure.
 Within the act of care as such there is no direction toward a goal to be achieved, for the act is intentionally directed toward the object of care as it is, in its own value.”
 Therefore, the role of the woman is inward, soft, gentle specifically designed for care and primarily does not look beyond the object to be cared.
 Anthropologists tend to agree that this object of care of the female is a child or a relationship in general.
 For everything to have life and sustain life, it needs care.
 The aim of care is not outward moving to accomplish a goal but inward shifting to nurture a person and a relationship.
-While men can certainly exhibit care, care remains secondary to the main masculine trait of achievement.
+While men can certainly exhibit care, care remains secondary to the main masculine trait of work and achievement.

 This assessment of “care” being attached to women and “work” being attached men is in line with what we witness in career choices (more on that later) and volunteer work.
 Research shows that in volunteer settings, such as serving the poor, women predominantly perform acts of care and comfort with duties centered on connecting with the poor person in a relationship frame while men mainly perform acts of work for the poor person (building homes for habitat for humanity, teaching, etc.)